amitgu22/reward-service/README.md

 Spring boot application to demonstrate the real time reward system for credit pr debit card users

-Followed data driven testing apporach for a building a system.It does allows you to undertsand the system functional floe and all the edge cases.
+Followed data driven testing apporach for a building a system.It does allows you to undertsand the system functional floW and all the edge cases.
+Instead of writing test cases whihc just covered your method/unit changes.

+Integration test, validation and exception handling can be achived using DDT.

 ## Requirements